MIDI-Informed Singing Accompaniment Generation in a Compositional Song Pipeline: Appendix

-\fangduo{To evaluate the computational efficiency of our pipeline, we measured the inference latency for each component on a single NVIDIA RTX 3090 GPU.
+To evaluate the computational efficiency of our pipeline, we measured the inference latency for each component on a single NVIDIA RTX 3090 GPU.
 The results, summarized in Table~\ref{tab:inference-time}, detail the time required for each stage—from initial melody generation to final singing-accompaniment synthesis—for a standard full-length song.
-This breakdown highlights the real-world feasibility of our modular approach and demonstrates that the bottleneck remains the iterative denoising process in the SAG module, which we have optimized via the 50-step configuration.}

 The results in Table~\ref{tab:musecontrol_ablation} demonstrate that partially unfreezing the self-attention layers of the SAO backbone significantly enhances generation quality.
-This optimization allows the model to re-align its internal spatial-temporal representations to better accommodate the high-dimensional conditioning signals provided by the new adapters.
-By maintaining most of the backbone in a frozen state while selectively adapting the attention mechanism, the model retains its pre-trained acoustic priors while achieving the precision necessary for vocal-accompaniment synchronization.

-\fangduo{We also tested the vocal beat detector~\cite{heydari2022singing} on a 250 hr test set separated from the training set, the F1 score of the beat is 0.73.}
+We also tested the vocal beat detector~\cite{heydari2022singing} on a 250-hour test set separated from the training set, and the beat F1 score was 0.73.

-\subsection{Our training data distribution}
+\subsection{Our Training Data Distribution}

-\fangduo{Our training data primarily consists of Mandarin pop music, as our goal was to generate music from Chinese vocals (i.e., CSL-L2M~\cite{chai2025csl} and our fine-tuned FastSpeech~\cite{ren2020fastspeech} only support Mandarin).
-The genre distribution is based on tags predicted by Qwen2-Audio-7B-Instruct~\cite{chu2024qwen2}, and a single song may contain multiple genres, results are shown in Figure~\ref{dataset_genre}.
-The results show that pop and electronic music are the most prominent genres in the training dataset.}
+Our training data primarily consists of Mandarin pop music, as our goal was to generate music from Chinese vocals.
+The genre distribution is based on structure-level text prompts predicted by AudioFlamingo~\cite{goel2025audio}.

-\subsection{Regarding training resources used in the \emph{compositional} pipeline}
+\subsection{Regarding Training Resources Used in the \emph{Compositional} Pipeline}

 Table~\ref{tab:provenance_training_effort} shows the pretraining effort and the incremental training cost of each module.
 The total amount of training data used across all components is 10k hours.
-The overall computational resource is dominated by the pretraining of Stable-Audio Open~\cite{evans2025stable}.

-\subsection{Input examples of our compositional song pipeline}
+\subsection{Input Examples of Our Compositional Song Pipeline}

-The input of our compositional song pipeline is shown in ~\ref{lyrics_demo}, it is basically same as other end-to-end song generation models, but our models supports using different text prompts to control different musical structures.
+The input of our compositional song pipeline is shown in Figure~\ref{fig:lyrics_demo}.
+It is basically the same as other end-to-end song generation models, but our model supports using different text prompts to control different musical structures.